Arnavion/pfsense-dashboard-cli/README.md

 # How to use

-1. Edit the `interfaces` array at the top of `pfsense-dashboard.awk` to have the names of the network interfaces you want to monitor, including any bridge interfaces.
+1. Edit the `wan_interface` variable, `lan_bridge_interface` variable, and `lan_interfaces` array at the top of `pfsense-dashboard.awk` to have the names of the network interfaces you want to monitor, including any bridge interfaces.

-   `interfaces[1]` is interpreted as the WAN interface to fetch firewall logs for.

 1. Edit the `services` array at the top of `pfsense-dashboard.awk` to have the names and process names of the services you want to monitor.